 Submechanophobia is the fear of man-made objects that are submerged underwater.
-People experiencing this condition are typically afraid of things like buoys, submarines, sunken ships, and many other objects that sink into the ocean.
+People experiencing this condition are typically afraid of things like buoys, submarines, sunken ships, and other objects that sink into the ocean.
 Submechanophobia is among the many conditions classified under specific phobias, fears that are irrational, overwhelming, and accompanied by symptoms of severe anxiety that can affect daily functioning when untreated.

 Symptoms of submechanophobia are similar to other specific phobias.
 Therefore, when in the presence of a submerged object, those suffering from this condition may experience the following: